Electricity basics explained simply

 • DC and AC current

-Why should you know about electricity ?
+Why should you know about electricity?

-The amazing image below shows a picture of earth taken at night from outer space.
+The amazing image below shows a picture of Earth taken at night from outer space.
 The street and house lights illuminate the countries and give an idea of how widespread the use of electricity is all over the world.
-In the image below, how lit up is your country ?
+In the image below, how lit up is your country?

 nasa_light_map